KRITIAN STEEN FREDERIKSEN – PHYSICAL EXERCISE AND CLINICAL APPLICATION OF AD BIOMARKERS

 T. RUNE NIELSEN – CROSS-CULTURAL ASSESSMENT AND DEMENTIA IN ETHNIC MINORITIES

-Neuropsychologist.
+Postdoctoral fellow, neuropsychologist.
 Main research focus is cross-cultural assessment of cognitive deficits and ethnic differences in dementia diagnostics, treatment and care.
-He is initiating and coordinating national and international studies on the development and validation of cross-cultural cognitive tests.
+He is initiating and coordinating national and international studies on the development and validation of cross-cultural cognitive tests, and on development of models for culturally sensitive pre- and post-diagnostic support.

 Read more about Rune Nielsens project CLEAR